Understanding Attention-Deficit/Hyperactivity Disorder (ADHD) Therapy Options

 ADHD coaching can offer new methods and tools to help individuals with ADHD overcome obstacles and meet their goals.

-Interpersonal therapy
+Interpersonal therapy as an ADHD treatment

 Some people with ADHD may have relationship trouble due to specific ADHD symptoms, like disorganization, emotional dysregulation, and difficulty focusing during conversations.
 In interpersonal therapy, individuals with ADHD can learn to better accept their emotions and effectively communicate with others.

-Group therapy
+Group ADHD therapy options

 Group therapy can be a supportive intervention for people with ADHD.
 Like support groups, group therapy sessions give individuals the opportunity to narrate their stories and provide comfort and encouragement to one another, knowing that fellow group members can understand and empathize with them.
 Unlike many support groups, however, group therapy is typically administered by a mental health professional, who may incorporate therapeutic techniques like CBT.
-ADHD group therapy may also offer tools and coping skills to manage ADHD symptoms, leading to more positive behavior overall.
+ADHD group therapy may also offer tools and coping strategies to manage ADHD symptoms, leading to more positive behavior overall.

-Narrative therapy
+Narrative therapy for ADHD symptoms

 Some people with ADHD experience self-stigma, which involves feelings of shame around having ADHD and experiencing ADHD symptoms.
 These individuals may experience low self-esteem or struggle with feeling confident.
 Narrative therapy can be a positive tool in helping people rewrite the stories they tell themselves, encouraging them to recognize their strengths and achievements rather than focusing on their perceived negative qualities.

 Another standard treatment for ADHD is medication.
 Pharmacological treatment helps with impulse control, emotional control, focus, and several other areas that are typically impacted by ADHD.
 ADHD medications generally work by increasing levels of brain chemicals like norepinephrine and dopamine.
 Studies show that both therapy and medications can be effective treatments for ADHD.
-Common forms of ADHD medication include:

 Stimulants